top of page

 A TRANS-ARCHITECTURE

-How do we shape a trauma- and PTSD-free social and spatial architecture for bodies unequivocally and arbitrarily categorised with a social, physical and/or psychological disability?
-Human entities embodying the opulent shame, revulsion and guilt of betraying, sabotaging and rebelling against the perfectly codified and normalized human body.
+How can we create a social and spatial architecture that is free from trauma and PTSD for bodies that are categorised as having a social, physical and/or psychological disability?
+These are human entities that embody the shame, revulsion and guilt of betraying, sabotaging and rebelling against the perfectly codified and normalised human body.

-Can organic architecture, Trans-Architecture, be the home to a communal human habitat entrenched/rooted in a social and biochemical infrastructure created to support and heal bodies with disabilities and afflicted by trauma and PTSD?
-Should we in this process first dismember and dismantle the disability category before curing trauma and PTSD or the way around?
+Could Trans-Architecture, a form of organic architecture, provide a communal habitat rooted in a social and biochemical infrastructure designed to support and heal disabled bodies and those affected by trauma and PTSD?
+In this process, should we first dismember and dismantle the disability category before curing trauma and PTSD, or vice versa?

 CUESTA GROUP SHOW

-John K Cobra took part in the CUESTA-Actuele Kunst (group show) in Tielt (Belgium) from SEPT 18 TO OCT 27 2024.
-A project of the Gildhof Cultuurhuis and the city of Tielt, curated by Frederik Van Laere.
-Two new large installations and one new performance (a live audiovisual & olfactive performance/conversation) will be presented at the church of the Minderbroedersklooster in Tielt.
-It is the home of the spiritual community Huis-Tabor and its social integration project for underprivileged social groups seeking temporary guidance and support.
-It will be a reflection on the link between the work of Cobra and the work of Huis-Tabor as spaces for social/spiritual activists.
+John K Cobra took part in the CUESTA-Actuele Kunst group show in Tielt, Belgium, from 18 September to 27 October 2024.
+This project is presented by the Gildhof Cultuurhuis and the city of Tielt and is curated by Frederik Van Laere.
+Two new large installations and one new performance (a live audiovisual and olfactory performance/conversation) will be presented at the Minderbroedersklooster church in Tielt.
+The church is home to the spiritual community Huis-Tabor and its social integration project for underprivileged social groups seeking temporary guidance and support.
+The exhibition will reflect on the link between the work of Cobra and that of Huis-Tabor as spaces for social and spiritual activists.

 List of works